 While the previous entries have all focused on protecting the business as a whole, this last one is for your personal safety.
 Financial frauds often target CEOs of companies in an attempt to bankrupt them and cause as much damage as possible.
 If that happens, then no security system or precaution will be able to reverse the damage.

-Fortunately, identity theft services are there to prevent this.
+Fortunately, services like Spokeo Protect are available to prevent such an occurrence.
 By implementing such a service in your daily business life, you’ll be able to safeguard your credit, financial accounts, SSN, medical insurance, and much more.
 With these set-and-forget systems, you won’t even notice they are there — but they will protect you when the time comes.

 About the Author: Maguire Haigh is interested in the latest technology trends, marketing strategies and business development.
 He also enjoys traveling, exploring the world and meeting new people.
 Maguire is experienced in creating and editing articles on many different topics.